jrosen48/utk-homepage/content/about.md

 Rosenberg, J. M. (2018). *Understanding work with data in summer STEM programs: An experience sampling method approach* (Doctoral dissertation).
 Retrieved from Proquest Dissertations and Theses.
 (Proquest No. 10747232) <a href = "/_media/publications/Rosenberg-2018-Dissertation.pdf"><img src="/_media/logos/pdf.png" style="width: 20px; height: 20px; margin-left: 1px;"/></a>

 ### Peer-Reviewed Conference Presentations

 \hangindent=2em
+Rosenberg, J. M., & Reid, J. (2019, January).
+The roles of the Twitter hashtag #NGSSchat in the context of science education reform efforts.
+Paper to be presented at the Association for Science Teacher Education International Meeting.
+Savannah, GA.

+\hangindent=2em
 Staudt Willet, K. B., Greenhalgh, S. P., Rosenberg, J. M., Koehler, M. J. (2018, October).
 Won’t you be my neighbor?
 How education stakeholders use hyperlinks to build information neighborhoods on Twitter.
 Paper to be presented at the Association for Educational Communications and Technology (AECT) International Convention 2018.
 Kansas City, MO.